They Never Gave Up

 Eighteen months into their relationship they married quietly amid a small amount of family and friends.
 Not an advocate of the Something Borrowed Something Blue brigade, Mary wanted absolutely no fuss.
 The frantic wedding machine that roared into action when her brother announced he was getting married turned her completely off the idea of gliding down the aisle decked out in an inverted mushroom type (one wear only) excuse for a dress, along with vast filaments of camouflage net masquerading as a veil.

-Nevertheless, to satisfy her mother’s plea for a respectable wedding, she agreed to marry in Cilganίn chapel and celebrate afterwards with a small reception in the Spring Valley Hotel—but no voluminous wedding dress.
-Instead, she walked down the aisle wearing an elegant ivory colored suit (the skirt hanging modestly just below the knee), a jauntily positioned pillbox hat, along with a determined set to her shoulders.
+Nevertheless, to satisfy her mother’s plea for a respectable wedding, she agreed to marry in Cilganίn chapel and celebrate afterward with a small reception in the Spring Valley Hotel—but no voluminous wedding dress.
+Instead, she walked down the aisle wearing an elegant ivory-colored suit (the skirt hanging modestly just below the knee), a jauntily positioned pillbox hat, along with a determined set to her shoulders.
 When Jimmy took her hand as she stepped up to the altar he thought he would choke with chest-swelling pride.

 The ceremony was unremarkable, however, moments before the priest said the words ‘husband and wife’, my great aunt hauled herself to her feet and started singing the opening verse to Auld Lang Syne at the top of her voice.
 The ensuing shushing which followed sounded like several Quasimodos abseiling from their lofty parapets, all suffering chronic asthma attacks.

 The reception also had a moment or two, one in particular when Dermot (Jimmy’s best man) drunkenly misquoted some sort of proverb.
 When his turn for a speech arrived, he staggered to his feet, rummaged through his pockets for his notes, and not finding them, blurted out, “Jimmy, if you want to be happy for an hour, make love.
 If you want to be happy for a day, read a book.
-If you want to be happy for a lifetime, plant a garden, but before you do, don’t forget to plant a good one in your new wife, it might be the only…” he didn’t get to say any more because Mary’s brother was on him like a heat-seeking missile.
+If you want to be happy for a lifetime, plant a garden, but before you do, don’t forget to plant a good one in your new wife, it might be the only…” he didn’t get to say anymore because Mary’s brother was on him like a heat-seeking missile.

 My great aunt, not to be outdone, yelled in reprisal, “Young man, we spend the first couple of years of our children’s lives teaching them to walk and talk, and the next decade teaching them to shut up and behave themselves.
 I now know why some animals eat their young!”
 While a fresh wave of Quasimodos stormed into action, her last gush of words before her bottom dentures suddenly jumped forward rendering her speechless were something like, “Holy Divinity, that man should be muzzled.
 Who owns him?
 Mary, love, he didn’t mean it, it’s the tablets he’s taking, they make him say strange things.”